-Other programs include Kids on Kampus, drivers education and Minor in Possession of Abused Substances, which are offered regularly.
+Other programs include Learning for Life Academy, driver's education and Minor in Possession of Abused Substances, which are offered regularly.

-Auditing a Course
+Auditing a Course (Learning for Life Academy)

-When space is available, permission to audit a course may be granted to students who are eligible for admission to Trinity Valley Community College and who either have credit for the course or who do not want credit for the work.
-Audit students are required to meet all course prerequisites as specified in the catalog or have the instructor's permission to enroll in the class.
+When space is available, permission to audit a course may be granted to students who are eligible for admission to Trinity Valley Community College and who either have credit for the course or who do not want credit for the course.
+Audit students are required to meet all course prerequisites as specified in the catalog or have permission to enroll in the class.

 Students auditing a course may not, under any circumstances, claim credit for the course.
-A student who is registered for a course may not change from audit to credit or credit to audit after the official add-drop date published in the catalog.

-The fee for auditing a course is \$150.00 per course which does not include books or supplies.

 The Office of Community Services will process all registration for audited courses.

-If sufficient credit enrollment in a course is not obtained, a course will be cancelled.
+If a course does not have sufficient enrollment, the course will be cancelled.